Bringing Consistency and Ownership to a Sanitation Program

 Momentum for change and strong stakeholder engagement

-Setting up for Phase 2: designing and building framework
+Setting up for Phase 2: Designing and building the framework

 Future results the client can expect to see also include reduced sanitation-related production delays, increased QA visibility, and even stronger cross-functional collaboration and ownership of sanitation outcomes.
 Ready to improve your sanitation program?
 Contact us today.